 How to find the best car insurance in South Carolina

 Every driver is different depending on their record, road experience and financial situation, meaning the process for finding the best car insurance in South Carolina may look different for each person.
-However, the following steps can be used as guidance along your insurance buying journey.
+The following steps could be used as guidance along your insurance buying journey.

 Consider minimum insurance requirements in South Carolina